Updated: Jun 26

-Let me take you back to my university days when I frequented Afrobeats clubs, house parties and student parties.
+Let me take you back to my university days when I frequented Afrobeats clubs, house parties and student events.
 I used to envy how others could express themselves on the dance floor through Afro-dance when popular club anthems would play in the background.
 How people would subconsciously create circles around these people.
-Some would cheer them on, and others would try to jump in the circle and show what they can do!
+Some would cheer them on, and others would try to jump in the circle and show what they can do as well.

-I was in awe of a particular dancer on a night out, as I did not know how to do what he did.
-I like many others there that day fed off his energy and that made us enjoy the rest of our night.
-I bet
+I was in awe of a particular dancer on a night out.
+I like many others fed off his energy, borrowed the motivation to want to dance and that made us enjoy the rest of our night.

-he loved the attention he received and how he made others around him have a good time.
+He loved the attention he got and how he made others around him have a good time.
 I was so inspired that I decided to learn how to dance by stringing a few popular moves I learnt by watching him and other dancers on YouTube.
-It took a few weeks, but I finally learnt a basic afro dance routine.
+It took a few weeks, but I finally learnt a basic Afro-dance routine.
 A few parties later, I got the opportunity to show off what I had learnt to my friends.
 I waited until the DJ put on a song I liked and got on the dance floor.
 The song in question was a classic by Wizkid and LAX called Ginger - If you know this tune, you’ll know that it makes you want to move.
-I started moving and before I knew it, I showed off a few dance moves I had been practicing in secret.
-My friends were so surprised that they cheered me on, fist bumped in the air and suddenly a mini circle formed around me.
+I started moving and before I knew it, I showed off a few dance moves I had been practicing.
+My friends were so surprised that they cheered me on and suddenly a mini circle formed around me.

-At that point I had a flashback to that dancer I had seen in club in the past.
-I suddenly realised what they must have felt when people created circles around them - Exhilaration, confidence & Pure Joy.
-The looks in the eyes of people that are surprised he could pull off some fancy moves, people cheering him on, people you don’t know all of a sudden want to dance with you because they want to feed off your energy.
+At that point I had a flashback to the dancer I saw in club in the past.
+I suddenly realised what he must have felt with all that attention - Exhilaration, confidence & Joy.
+The look of people fascinated by your dance moves, people cheering you on and people you don’t know all of a sudden wanting to dance with you.
 Once you’re in that zone you really don’t want to stop, or until in my case you run out of moves to show off!

 Now, I am not saying that I became an expert dancer after just a few weeks of practicing.
 It was a gradual process, but I learnt enough to impress my friends and have a good time.
-I also realised that dancing is a skill that everyone wants to learn but is either too shy or can’t be bothered to learn.
+I also realised that dancing is a skill that everyone wants to learn but is either too shy or not sure how to start learning.

 1· It’s a great way to exercise